security-tools/burp-control/README.md

-    crawl [config]             Crawl using the specified config file scan [options] [config]    Scan using the specified config file report [options] [config]  Generate a report using the specified config file junit [options] [config]   Generate a junit using the specified config file
+    crawl [config]             Crawl using the specified config file scan [options] [config]    Scan using the specified config file report [options] [config]  Generate a report using the specified config file junit [options] [config]   Generate a junit report using the specified config file
     start [config]             Start Burp Suite using the specified config file stop [config]              Stop Burp Suite using the specified config file status [config]            Return the Burp Suite status using the specified config file